What is EU ETS?

 By identifying deficiencies against EU ETS requirements with a phased verification, you can minimise the risk of non-compliance.

 Need help with EU ETS?

-Whether your organisation is new to the EU ETS or has moved from Phase 3, LR’QAs independent third-party verification can help you meet your mandatory reporting requirements.
-LRQA provides annual verification, BDR verification, NER verification, ALR verification, as well as gap analysis.
+Whether your organisation is new to the EU ETS or has moved from Phase 2, LRQA's independent third-party verification can help you meet your mandatory reporting requirements.
+LRQA provides annual verification, new entrant reserve applications, closures and rationalisations, as well as Phase 3 gap analysis and support.

 We were one of the first verification bodies to gain accreditation for EU ETS, and our two-stage verification enables us to minimise your risk of non-compliance while reducing disruption to your operations.

 LRQA verifiers are management systems experts, qualified in all aspects of emissions verification guaranteeing a comprehensive audit of your operations.

 We assess and verify high-profile clients across the waste management, utilities, metallurgy, oil & gas, nuclear and government sectors with our depth of knowledge being a direct benefit to your organisation.

 We maintain our impartiality by proactively managing conflicts of interest across all LRQA businesses including those which may exist between consultancy and third-party certification services.
 Click here to learn more.